From Belief Entrenchment to Robust Reasoning in LLM Agents: Experiments

 \section{Experiments}

-We utilized the new benchmark \textit{MetaNIM Arena} as both our dataset and simulator.
+We utilized the benchmark \textit{MetaNIM Arena} as both our dataset and simulator, as it provides a controlled environment for evaluating reasoning under grounded strategic tasks.
 Our investigation focuses on three key questions: (1) Does our approach improve reasoning quality compared to existing prompting techniques?
 (2) Does our approach prove its strategic reasoning quality under adversarial decision-making environments?
 (3) Does generating diverse prompts contribute to better decision-making within the debate framework?
+Further, we conduct two more ablation studies: (4) Can \alg achieve long CoT reasoning without further training?
+(5) Can \alg be generalized to general NLP domain?